Feyerabend/cc/ch07/sec7.6/README.md

 the right patterns, and disciplined object-oriented design, software complexity could be tamed.*

 *Reality, of course, turned out to be messier.
 Some patterns became overapplied.
-New paradigms--functional programming, simpler architectures—pushed back against the heaviness that OO systems could accumulate.*
+New paradigms--functional programming, simpler architectures--pushed back against the heaviness that OO systems could accumulate.*

 __But that doesn't diminish what that period achieved.__